Welcome to Parka Blogs!

 Why don't you post news about upcoming artbooks?

-However, I do occasionally post about these books on my Facebook page at http://www.facebook.com/parkablogs
+However, I do post about new books occasionally on my Facebook page at https://www.facebook.com/parkablogs

 Where do the books go after review?